ykcoatepe/JapaneseBuddy/README.md

 ## Backup & Restore
 Use **Settings ▸ Backup & Restore** to export or import your study deck.
 Export shares `deck.json` from the Documents folder via the system share sheet.
 Import validates the file then replaces the existing deck.
 All data stays local on your device.

+## Audio Packs
+- Optional local audio for shadowing lives under `JapaneseBuddy/Resources/audio/<lessonID>/seg-<n>.m4a`.
+- When present, the app plays the file; otherwise it falls back to ja‑JP TTS.
+- Files stay on‑device; no external services are used.

 ## Stroke Order
 Trace practice shows optional stroke hints with numbered overlays and an animated preview.
 Use the Play/Pause button before tracing; disable hints in Settings if preferred.